Harry Cheshire: Film and television work

 In addition to playing judges in films, Cheshire also played characters following the same occupation on two television series.
 From 1955 - 1956 he was Judge "Fair and Square" Ben Wiley in the syndicated western television series, Buffalo Bill, Jr..
-From 1958-1962 he was Judge Trager in episodes of the Lawman.
+From 1958-1962 he was Judge Traeger in episodes of the Lawman.

 He guest starred in other television programs, including The Lone Ranger, Annie Oakley, The Gene Autry Show, The George Burns and Gracie Allen Show, I Love Lucy and The Red Skelton Show.

 One writer stated that Cheshire had the ability "to appear genial and grumpy at the same time."